-Proposals are sought that can 1) lead to major new research opportunities that can be supported by federal agencies, corporations and/or foundations; 2) contribute towards current or future economic development of the state through technology development and commercialization and/or 3) contribute to infrastructure development that significantly advances the competitiveness of scientists in Rhode Island to secure additional funding.
+Proposals should explain how the work 1) would lead to major new research opportunities that can be supported by federal agencies, corporations and/or foundations; 2) would contribute towards current or future economic development of the state through technology development and commercialization and/or 3) would contribute to infrastructure development that significantly advances the competitiveness of scientists in Rhode Island to secure additional funding.

 Successfully funded proposals will be extremely well-organized and constructed activities that are catalytic in nature, submitted by an experienced and competitive team that can accomplish together what no team member can accomplish alone, with a clearly identified plan for follow-on funding or commercialization and an outstanding potential to increase research capacity and infrastructure.